 Florida: In 1987, Florida passed a Concealed Weapon License law that was non-discretionary and guaranteed concealed weapon licenses to be issued to anyone in the State of Florida that meets the set requirements.
 This law was revised in 1993 to allow any citizen not living in Florida to obtain a Florida Concealed Weapon License as well.

 To obtain a Florida Concealed Weapon License, you must be 21 years of age or older and display competency with a firearm.
 All applicants must submit fingerprints that are checked against the Florida Crime Information Center Database (FCIC), National Crime Information Center Database (NCIC) and the National Instant Criminal Background Check System (NICS) for disqualifying offenses.
 You must currently reside in the United States and be a US Citizen or permanent resident alien.
 If you are deployed with the Military, you must submit a copy of your deployment documentation with your application.
 If you are a permanent resident alien, you must provide your Permanent Resident Alien Card.

-The initial fee for a Florida Concealed Weapon License for residents and non-residents is $112.00 which includes a $42.00 fingerprint processing fee and a $70.00 initial license fee.
-Renewals for residents cost $60.00 and $102.00 for non-residents which includes a $42.00 fingerprint processing fee.
+The initial fee for a Florida Concealed Weapon License for residents and non-residents is $97.00 which includes a $42.00 fingerprint processing fee and a $55.00 initial license fee.
+Renewals fee for residents is $45.00 and $87.00 for non-residents which includes a $42.00 fingerprint processing fee.
 (You should receive a renewal form with instructions approximately 150 days before your license expires.)
 If your license has expired, you have up to 30 days to renew it.
 After 30 days, you must apply for a new permit.
 To obtain a revised or duplicate copy of your Florida Concealed Weapon License, the cost is $15.00.
 If you are an active or recently retired Florida Law Enforcement Officer or an active Judge, some of these fees may be reduced or waived.
 There may be an additional convenience fee added ($22.00 new/$12 renewal) if applying or renewing through a Tax Collector's Office.

 Click on the logo above for complete information on Florida's Concealed Weapon Licensing Information.